-There is a single policy switch in Luxembourg that may be turned on or off.
-ICS_lu is by default switched on and it drops households with international civil servants from the 2016 dataset.
-International civil servants have their own set of tax and benefit rules not modelled in EUROMOD, however this switch allows one to keep these households in the data and study the
+Firstly, ICS\lu is by default switched on and it drops households with international civil servants from the 2016 dataset.
+International civil servants have their own set of tax and benefit rules not modelled in EUROMOD, however this switch allows one to keep these households in the data and study the effects of applying the Luxembourgish national tax and benefit rules on those otherwise excluded households.